mahindrautela/mahindrautela.github.io/_pages/research.md

 ## <ins>Research projects</ins>
 ## Spatiotemporal dynamics of charged particles beams in particle accelerators
 * 6D phase space(x,y,x,px,py,pz) of charged particle bunches evolves under the influence of EM fields along the accelerator.
 The problem of can be thought of as a spatiotemporal dynamical sytem, where the system parameters (like amplitude, phase of RF cavity, magnet strenth, etc.) modulates a charged particle beam.
-* We investigate different aspects of the problem: estimating forward beam dynamics, inverting the beam dynamics, parameter estimation and control with UQ.
-* In [Paper-1](https://www.nature.com/articles/s41598-024-68944-0), we propose two-step unsupervised deep learning framework named as **Conditional Latent Autoregressive Recurrent Model (CLARM)** for learning the forward spatiotemporal dynamics.
-The model can generate phase space at various accelerator modules by sampling and decoding the structured latent space representation.
-The model also forecasts future states (downstream states) of charged particles from past states (upstream states).
+* In [Paper](https://www.nature.com/articles/s41598-024-68944-0), we propose two-step unsupervised deep learning framework named as *Conditional Latent Autoregressive Recurrent Model (CLARM)* for learning the forward spatiotemporal dynamics.
+* The model can generate phase space at various accelerator modules by sampling and decoding the structured latent space representation.
+* The model also forecasts future states (downstream states) of charged particles from past states (upstream states).
 More about it on the [project page](https://github.com/lanl/clarm).

 <p align="center">
   <img src="../images/clarm_lansce.png" width="500" height="300" />
 </p>

-* In [Paper-2](https://arxiv.org/abs/2408.07847), we use a reverse latent evolution model (CLARM is a special use case of a more broader LEM) to solve the **inverse problem** of predicting 6D phase space projections across all upstream accelerating sections based on single or multiple downstream phase space measurements as inputs.
-The proposed model also captures the **aleatoric uncertainty** of the high-dimensional input data within the latent space.
-The uncertainity is propagated in the latent space through the temporal learner to estimate the bounds for all upstream predictions, demonstrating the robustness against in-distribution variations in the input data.
+* In [Paper](https://arxiv.org/abs/2408.07847), we use a reverse latent evolution model (CLARM is a special use case of a more broader LEM) to solve the **inverse problem** of predicting 6D phase space projections across all upstream sections given on downstream phase space measurements as inputs.
+* The proposed model also captures the *aleatoric uncertainty* of the high-dimensional input data within the latent space.
+* The uncertainity is propagated in the latent space through the temporal learner to estimate the bounds for all upstream predictions, demonstrating the robustness against in-distribution variations in the input data.

 ## Structural health monitoring
 1. **Out-of-distribution detection/Anomaly detection** in aerospace composites: Collecting datasets accommodating all possible damage scenarios is cumbersome, costly, and inaccessible for aerospace applications.
 In this paper, we have proposed two different self-supervised representation learning approaches to learn the distribution of baseline signals.
 The trained self-supervised learner is used for delamination prediction with an anomaly detection philosophy.
 We metholdogies like autoencoders, variational autoencoders, PCA-SVM, ICA-SVM are employed.
 More about this work is available here [Paper-1](https://www.sciencedirect.com/science/article/pii/S026382232200366X), [Paper-2](https://arxiv.org/abs/2308.05350)